AbdullahAli/Stickehhh/README.md

   After doing some research, I managed to look at the documentation, which stated that the implementation of `Set` is much faster (C lib).
 And since we are never going to have (or want) two words, which are the same, I opted to use set.
 The time dropped to **`0.141` seconds on initialization and only `0.07` seconds** after subsequent usage of the initialized dictionary!
 Yessir! :heart_eyes:

   I can't see how I can improve on the speed, since I have been trying to shave seconds here and there for the last couple of hours.
-Might revisit this time.
+Might revisit this another time.

 ## Tests
   I should have test, but I genuinely did not have time to do them since I was a little busy between work and other interviews.
 More than happy to discuss how to test this or even bring my laptop to test this in the interview if you want.